Oscar Wilde’s First Tragedy

 About Oscar Wilde’s First Tragedy

 At the age of twenty-six Oscar Wilde wrote his first play.
-A melodramatic tragedy about a plot to assassinate the Russian tsar, Vera; or, The Nihilists was as far as could be imagined from Lady Windermere’s Fan and The Importance of Being Earnest.
-A London matinee was cancelled, ostensibly for political reasons, and the final curtain fell on the New York production after only a week, the critics branding Wilde’s script ‘long-drawn dramatic rot’.
+A melodramatic tragedy about a plot to assassinate the Russian tsar, Vera; or, The Nihilists is as far as could be imagined from his later hits, Lady Windermere’s Fan and The Importance of Being Earnest.
+A London matinee was cancelled, ostensibly for political reasons, and the final curtain fell on the New York production after only a week, the critics branding the script ‘long-drawn dramatic rot’.

 Why read Oscar Wilde’s First Tragedy?

-Oscar Wilde’s First Tragedy is based on extensive new research into Vera, which has uncovered material never before consulted by scholars.
+Oscar Wilde’s First Tragedy is based on extensive new research into Vera, which has uncovered material never before seen by scholars.
 This includes:

 About Rob Marland

 Rob Marland is the editor of Oscar Wilde: The Complete Interviews (2022) and the author of Oscar Wilde: The Season of Sorrow (2018).
-His research on Wilde – and on Vera specifically – has been published in The Wildean, the journal of the Oscar Wilde Society, and Notes and Queries.
+His research on Vera has been published in The Wildean, the journal of the Oscar Wilde Society, and Notes and Queries.